bhargavbvs/PrepBoost/Sprint4.md

 9. Updated the stylings like background colours,paddings,font sizes,alignment of the Prepboost.
 10. Performed end to end Cypress testing starting from home page.

-Features completed for updating Data base
+Features completed in Sprint4 for BACKEND:

 1. Updation of questions  topic wise for past 10 years.
 2. Updation of questions year wise for last 25 years.
 3. Updated code at backend to extract the data of all the questions.